mialkin/docs/db/transactions/isolation levels.md

 # Isolation levels

 An **isolation level** represents a particular locking strategy employed in the database system to avoid _read phenomena_.
-The higher the isolation level, the more complex the locking strategy behind it.

 ## Read phenomena